-The key factors to be considered when estimating daily exposure to vibration are the vibration emission levels of the various tools used during a day, and the duration of exposure, "trigger time", for use of each of those various tools.
+- The key factors to be considered when estimating daily exposure to vibration are the vibration emission levels of the various tools used during a day, and the duration of exposure, "trigger time", for use of each of those various tools.
 Modern vibration measurement equipment allows accurate assessment of the trigger time and level of vibration emitted by the tool.
-In many cases, both the vibration emissions of the tools and the trigger time are based on retrospective estimates.

-Occupational health professionals undertaking health surveillance are expected to be able to understand the likely exposure of an employee.
+In many cases, both the vibration emissions of the tools and the trigger time are based on retrospective estimates. - Occupational health professionals undertaking health surveillance are expected to be able to understand the likely exposure of an employee.
 Retrospective determination of long-term exposure, using a range of tools in different jobs, is unlikely to be accurate, and hence conclusions are likely to be indicative rather than definitive.

-2.4 The characteristics of vibration
+4. The characteristics of vibration

-In considering hand transmitted vibration the vibration that is emitted by a tool is described using three key features, being:

-- a.
-The direction of vibration being the "x", "y" and "z" axes, as in the diagram below.
-Initial work was based on measurement the level of vibration exposure in the single (dominant) axis, but following the adoption of ISO 5349-1: 2001, the standard method of measurement of such vibration was altered, becoming based on a sum of the vibration in all three axes (tri-axial).
+- 4.1.In considering hand transmitted vibration the vibration that is emitted by a tool is described using three key features -being - 4.2.The direction of vibration being the "x", "y" and "z" axes, as in the diagram below. - Initial work was based on measurement the level of vibration exposure in the single (dominant) axis, but following the adoption of ISO 5349-1: 2001, the standard method of measurement of such vibration was altered, becoming based on a sum of the vibration in all three axes (tri-axial).
 This is not an arithmetic sum, but is a root mean square addition.
-While tri-axial measurement is believed to be a more accurate representation of the total amount of vibration transmitted to the hands. it meant that the figures used to calculate vibration magnitude in this way are not directly comparable with figures derived from dominant axis calculations.
-It is generally accepted that multiplying the single axis figure by 1.4 gives a broad estimate of the tri-axial measurement. - b.
-The frequency, measured in cycles per second or Hertz (Hz), is important, with different frequencies being recognised as having greater or lesser health effect.
-A weighting is given to the frequencies of vibration considered to be most harmful, but this is allowed for in the measurement of vibration and is not generally otherwise quoted. - c.
-The acceleration is believed to represent the energy level associated with such vibration, and therefore its potential for causing damage.
-It is generally measured as metres / second/ second or m/sec2, but ILevels of vibration exposure may also be expressed using a numerical scale propounded by the HSE, in which exposure is expressed as "points".
-This method has the advantage that points may be added arithmetically.
-Equivalent measurements as m/sec2 and points are as in the following table.
+While tri-axial measurement is believed to be a more accurate representation of the total amount of vibration transmitted to the hands, it meant that the figures used to calculate vibration magnitude in this way are not directly comparable with figures derived from dominant axis calculations.
+It is generally accepted that multiplying the single axis figure by 1.4 gives a broad estimate of the tri-axial measurement.